A Comparative Study of Low-Dissipation Numerical Schemes for Hyperbolic Conservation Laws: One-Dimensional Schemes

 \subsubsection{One-Dimensional Second-Order HLL Scheme}

 We now extend the first-order HLL scheme introduced in \S \ref{sec2.1} to the second order of accuracy.
 The resulting scheme \eref{2.3}--\eref{2.4a} achieves second-order accuracy provided that the one-sided point values $\mU^\pm_\jph$, used to compute the numerical flux \(\bm{{\cal F}}^{\rm FV}_\jph\), are second-order accurate.
-To this end, we approximate $\mU^\pm_\jph$ using a piecewise linear interpolant
+To this end, we approximate $\mU^\pm_\jph$ using the generalized minmod reconstruction \cite{lie03,Nessyahu90,Sweby84} with $\theta=1.3$